 4. What Is the Required Temperature Resistance?

-Thread sealants based on anaerobic technology are usually resistant to temperatures ranging from -55 C to +150 C, making them suitable for most hydraulic and pneumatic lines.
+Industrial Thread Sealants based on anaerobic technology are usually resistant to temperatures ranging from -55 C to +150 C, making them suitable for most hydraulic and pneumatic lines.
 Certain thread sealants may also withstand greater temperatures, depending on the application.

 5. Simple Hacks for the Perfect Seal: